 Tollard Royal, Salisbury, Wiltshire, England, SP5 5PT

 Easter to September.
 Sunday to Thursday.

-about 4 years by Charlotte 4 / 5This really is a lovely garden, but don't expect to find wonderfully tended flower borders!
+over 4 years by Charlotte 4 / 5This really is a lovely garden, but don't expect to find wonderfully tended flower borders!
 The trees are magnificent, as is the setting and you can see just how much enjoyment was given in the days when the site was a "pleasure" garden.
 A great place to take a picnic and enjoy your surroundings ... and the children will love the open space and the peacocks.